KyleCorlett/Portfolio_Assignment/README.md

 - Updated webiste ones information
 - Started to Style Desktop Work Page
 - Put footer with links on desktop layout
+- Added google font link to all pages for h1 elements
+- Uses grid to style desktop work page more